-High school student Jill Johnson is traumatized over an evening of babysitting by a caller who repeatedly asks, "Have you checked the children lately?"
-After notifying the police, Jill is told that the calls are coming from inside the house...Written by
+During an evening of babysitting, high-school student Jill Johnson is terrorized by a caller who keeps asking "Have you checked the children lately?"
+When she calls the police, they inform her that the calls are coming from inside the house.Written by

 Betsy Bloomley <firstname.lastname@example.org>

 4 of 5 people found this review helpful.

 Was this review helpful to you?